-Death Sentences Down: Declining Support from Juries
+Death Sentences Down: Declining Support from Juries and Prosecutors

-The death penalty is also falling out of favor with juries, as there has been a sharp decline in the number of death sentences handed down.
-Death sentences nationally have dropped from three hundred fifteen in 1996 to only eighteen in 2020.
-This marked the sixth year in a row with less than fifty death sentences.
-The eighteen death sentences in 2020 came from seven different states.
+The death penalty is also falling out of favor with US juries and prosecutors, as there has been a sharp decline in the number of death sentences handed down.
+2023 marks the 9th year in a row with less than fifty new death sentences.